mmccthomas/Pythonista_games/README.md

 Much of the  working engines of these games were provided by other developers.
 I have added the gui front end for use on ios using Pythonista, along with any changes I saw fit.

+All games have a Pause Menu button in top left corner with various options

 Crossword filling with random words proved particularly challenging, but was mostly successful.
 I would be very interested in any improvements.